JohnstoneKats/SequencingDataAnalysis/ATAC-seq/ATACseq_README.md

 # ATAC-seq

-This walkthrough will outline the general steps of analysing a ATAC-seq dataset from fastq files through to figure generation. see ```--help``` for more availavle options at each step.
+This walkthrough will outline the general steps of analysing a ATAC-seq dataset from fastq files through to figure generation. see ```--help``` for more available options at each step.

 If you're just interested in genes which are associated with open chromatin, ATAC-seq analysis is very similar to ChIP-seq.
-More in-depth analysis, such as [footprinting](https://bioinformatics-core-shared-training.github.io/cruk-summer-school-2018/ChIP/Practicals/Practical10_ATAC-seq_analysis_SS.html), can also be done but will not be covered herein.
+More in-depth analysis, such as [footprinting](https://bioinformatics-core-shared-training.github.io/cruk-summer-school-2018/ChIP/Practicals/Practical10_ATAC-seq_analysis_SS.html), can also be performed with high resolution ATAC-seq data but will not be covered herein.

+[Here](https://informatics.fas.harvard.edu/atac-seq-guidelines.html) is a good tutorial walkthrough for ATAC-seq.

 ## Getting Started